asvetliakov/Huject/Readme.md

 controller.test(); // Error
 ```

-The compiler will omit method1() from compiled JS file if method was declared as abstract.
-That affects the testing.
+The compiler will omit method1() from compiled JS file if method was declared as abstract and your stub will not have correct method
 ```typescript
 abstract class ServiceInterface {
    public method1(): void {}; // empty function body instead of abstract